A wide variety of materials on freedom seekers and the Underground Railroad are available on the Internet.

 Equality -- Old Slave House

-Galesburg -- See above on Knox College
+Galesburg - and Knox College

 Gurnee -- "Mother Rudd" House